The H.S. Mendenhall Observatory

 Control House Fundraising Campaign

-Thanks to contributions of $80,000 from private individuals and a $5,000 pledge from the OSU Physics Department, the remaining amount needed to build the Control House is now approximately $150,000.
+Thanks to contributions of $80,000 from private individuals and a $5,000 pledge from the OSU Physics Department, the fundraising goal for the Control House is now down to $130,000.
 Naming opportunities are available.
 For more information, please download the illustrated, five-page description of the Control House project in PDF format.

 Please note that the National Science Foundation, National Aeronautics and Space Administration, US Air Force and other federal entities do not fund the construction of buildings—only equipment purchases and research operations.

-If you are interested in contributing, please click here to make an instant donation via credit card to OSU Foundation account 22-40400, or contact Dr. Peter Shull and the OSU Foundation.
+If you would like to contribute, please click here to make an instant donation via credit card to OSU Foundation account 22-40400, or contact Dr. Peter Shull and the OSU Foundation.

 The Observatory on YouTube, TV and Radio